The 20 Best Dentatorubral-Pallidoluysian Atrophy Doctors Near Me in Philadelphia, PA

 English

-Timothy Ambrose is a Neurologist in Philadelphia, Pennsylvania.
+Timothy Ambrose is a Neurologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Ambrose is rated as an Experienced provider by MediFind in the treatment of Dentatorubral-Pallidoluysian Atrophy.
-His top areas of expertise are Seizures, Generalized Tonic-Clonic Seizure, Memory Loss, Partial Seizure, and Gastrostomy.
-Dr. Ambrose is currently accepting new patients.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Generalized Tonic-Clonic Seizure, Memory Loss, Partial Seizure, and Gastrostomy.
+Dr. Ambrose is board certified in Neurology, Epilepsy, Neurology, Clinical Neurophysiology, and Neurology.

 Advanced in Dentatorubral-Pallidoluysian Atrophy